-B Once the turtle is on board, place a piece of wood in the turtle's mouth so it cannot bite, then cut the hook or line
+Once the turtle is on board, place a piece of wood in the turtle's mouth so it cannot bite, then cut the В hook or line removing the hook itself can reduce the chance of damaging the turtle during de-hooking.
+Assess the condition of the turtle before releasing it.
+When the turtle has recovered its strength, gently and promptly release it to the water.
+Resuscitation treatments may be applied to animals in bad condition.

 If the hook is in the mouth, use a dehooker to remove the hook from the turtle.
+Using a bolt cutter to remove the barb of the hook before